 Due to building maintenance and appearance concerns, food and beverages will be consumed only in the designated eating areas (e.g., dining hall, gym, and outside) either during school or when on campus for after-school activities.
+Students may eat in classrooms at the teacher's discretion.
 There is absolutely no food or drink in the PAC and Learning Center.